Skip to main content

 You can allow such submissions to carry over — add an annotation to do so:

 If there are no restrictions, the pods will be moved and the low-loaded node will be removed.
-Nodes are removed one per inspection cycle.
+Nodes are removed one at a time per test cycle.

 Recommendations